mxtommy/Kip/README.md

 *As you work on source code and save files, the app will automatically reload in the browser with your latest changes.*

 **Publish**
 1. From your Fork's working Branch, make a GitHub pull request to have your code reviewed, merged and part of the next release.

 Or

 2. Build your own version:
   1. Use the `-prod` flag for a production build.
   2. To generate a npm package, run `npm run-script build-npm`.
+  3. Warning: Git Bash seems to mess up Base Href, fix it in public/index.html if needed
-  3. Deploy and have fun!
+  4. Deploy and have fun!

 **Collaborate**
 Join us on Slack -> SignalK-dev / Apps_and_client channel.
 We will hook up and assist as best we can.